skip to main | skip to sidebar

 An America Legion bowling hall appeared just in time to remind me that home was still safely where it belonged, down there at the bottom end of the southern hemisphere.

-Posted by Bridget Weller at 6:38 PM
+Posted by Unknown at 6:38 PM

 Labels: Boulder City, edinburgh, Elwood, laos, perfume, travel, USA, vientiane